 It is light for systems

 Godot does not consume a lot of memory in the system.
-In fact with just over 60MB, standard Godot is executable.
 It also does not need installation.
-After you download it, all you need to do it to unzip it and get started.
-It is preferred by many because on top of its small file size, the engine is perfect for lower powered systems.
-It is important to note however note that, the in engine performance of your system is directly linked to the performance of the finished product.
-This means that if your system’s engine is slow and buffery, the game will also be slow and jittery.
+After you download it, all you need to do is to unzip it and get started.
+It is preferred by many because on top of its small file size, the engine is perfect for lower-powered systems.

-Godot is open source and this means that the online community is involved in documentation.
+Godot is an open source and this means that the online community is involved in documentation.
 With around 100k active users, Godot has one of the best manuals.
-As time goes, Godot users will continue to grow and the manual will continue to get better and better.
+As time goes by, Godot users will continue to grow and the manual will continue to get better and better.

-Unity game engine was launched at Apple’s Developers Conference and since then developing 2D and 3D game apps for different platforms has been made easier.
-This powerful cross platform supports 27 platforms and unique devices.
+Unity game engine was launched at Apple’s Developers Conference and since then, developing 2D and 3D game apps for different platforms, has been made easier.
+This powerful cross-platform supports 27 platforms and unique devices.
 Unity supports both 2D and 3D game development.
 Unity is free to use for every individual or company.
-However, if the entity makes over $100K in sales annually, they have to purchase the pro version of Unity engine.
-After paying, the engine offers a massive supply of new assets, tools and learning resources all provided by their online community.
 If you’re looking to learn Unity, there are more than enough resources offered by the community.

 Great tool for Indie developers